wesjrock/grooveshark/README.md

 OVERVIEW
 --------------------------------------------------
 This is an implementation of a fictional grooveshark music project for the [Introduction to Computer Science II ][ICC2] course.
 The purpose of this project was to develop an application to practice sorting and searching algorithms along with File Management in C language.
 This project had a team with a team leader and each member had a purpose.
 For the Graphical User Interface, it was used the Allegro graphics library.
 This project was compiled using the Windows operating system.
-It was made at the Computer Science course from University of São Paulo (ICMC - USP).
+It was made at the Computer Science undergraduate program from University of São Paulo (ICMC - USP).

 BUILD AND INSTALL
 --------------------------------------------------